 At the beginning of the nineteenth century the Catholic Church in England and Wales was presided over by four Vicars Apostolic, a system of ecclesiastical governance that had originally been established in the seventeenth century.
 In 1840 the number of Vicariates or Districts was increased to eight and at this point the Yorkshire District came into being.
-However, given that the number of English Catholics increased ten-fold between 1750 and 1850 the need for further developments in the Church’s administrative structure was clear.
+However, given that the number of English Catholics increased ten-fold between 1750 and 1850 the need for further developments in the Church’s pastoral structure was clear.
 In September 1850, therefore, the Holy See announced the Restoration of the English and Welsh Hierarchy.
 Pope Pius IX’s apostolic letter Universalis Ecclesiae created thirteen new dioceses.
 The Yorkshire District became the Diocese of Beverley and Dr John Briggs, formerly Vicar Apostolic of the Yorkshire District, became the first Bishop of Beverley.

 After Bishop Briggs’s death in 1861 he was succeeded by Bishop Robert Cornthwaite.
 Shortly after his consecration Cornthwaite informed the Holy See that in his opinion the Beverley diocese was too large and should be sub-divided in light of the rapid expansion in the Catholic population and the growing number of clergy and parishes in Yorkshire.
 It was to remain a subject of discussion between the Bishop and Rome for more than fifteen years until, in December 1878, Pope Leo XIII decreed that Beverley should be divided in two: the North and East Ridings to form the new Diocese of Middlesbrough and the Diocese of Leeds to comprise the whole of the West Riding.